DPDK/dpdk/doc/guides/nics/mlx5.rst

   Minimal amount of data to be inlined into WQE during Tx operations.
 NICs may require this minimal data amount to operate correctly.
-The exact value may depend on NIC operation mode, requested offloads, etc.
+The exact value may depend on NIC operation mode, requested offloads, etc. It is strongly recommended to omit this parameter and use the default values.
+Anyway, applications using this parameter should take into consideration that specifying an inconsistent value may prevent the NIC from sending packets.

-  If ``txq_inline_min`` key is present the specified value (may be aligned by the driver in order not to exceed the limits and provide better descriptor space utilization) will be used by the driver and it is guaranteed the requested data bytes are inlined into the WQE beside other inline settings.
-  This keys also may update ``txq_inline_max`` value (default of specified explicitly in devargs) to reserve the space for inline data.
+  If ``txq_inline_min`` key is present the specified value (may be aligned by the driver in order not to exceed the limits and provide better descriptor space utilization) will be used by the driver and it is guaranteed that requested amount of data bytes are inlined into the WQE beside other inline settings.
+This key also may update ``txq_inline_max`` value (default or specified explicitly in devargs) to reserve the space for inline data.

   If ``txq_inline_min`` key is not present, the value may be queried by the driver from the NIC via DevX if this feature is available.
-If there is no DevX enabled/supported the value 18 (supposing L2 header including VLAN) is set for ConnectX-4, value 58 (supposing L2-L4 headers, required by configurations over E-Switch) is set for ConnectX-4 Lx, and 0 is set by default for ConnectX-5 and newer NICs.
+If there is no DevX enabled/supported the value 18 (supposing L2 header including VLAN) is set for ConnectX-4 and ConnectX-4LX, and 0 is set by default for ConnectX-5 and newer NICs.
 If packet is shorter the ``txq_inline_min`` value, the entire packet is inlined.

-  For the ConnectX-4 and ConnectX-4 Lx NICs driver does not allow to set this value below 18 (minimal L2 header, including VLAN).
+  For ConnectX-4 NIC, driver does not allow specifying value below 18 (minimal L2 header, including VLAN), error will be raised.

+  For ConnectX-4LX NIC, it is allowed to specify values below 18, but it is not recommended and may prevent NIC from sending packets over some configurations.

   Please, note, this minimal data inlining disengages eMPW feature (Enhanced Multi-Packet Write), because last one does not support partial packet inlining.